delas/pdl-dashboard/README.md

 11. <b>error:</b> Errors will be save in this attribute.
 12. <b>resourceId:</b> Reference to the output that is created from this process.
 13. <b>saveOrUpdateFile:</b> A boolean that determines if the output should be saved/updated.
 Is only changed and read in src/Utils/ServiceHelper.js.
 14. <b>resourceLabel:</b> Reference to the name of the generated file.
 As Files and Processes are split and can be deleted independently, this ensures the process has the name of the file.

+Cloning algorithms consist of much of the same structure but has fewer keys as no resource will be generated.

 ### Files